Assignment Transfers in Under-Construction Projects: Step-by-Step with Fees

 What About Loans and Bank Approvals

 Assignees must always demand a loan clearance certificate if the assignor had a loan.
 Otherwise, hidden liabilities may get passed on.
-Coordination between the builder and the bank is essential to ensure smooth transfer of payment schedules and disbursements.

 Why BrickFi Matters in Assignment Transfers

-Assignment Transfers in Under Construction Projects: What Buyers Should Remember
+Assignment Transfers in Under-Construction Projects: What Buyers Should Remember

 For those considering assignment transfers in under construction projects, data and clarity are your best allies.
 BrickFi helps you cut through complexity with builder credibility checks, cost visibility, and advisory support that makes the transfer smoother for both sides.
-When your property decision involves lakhs or crores, it makes sense to choose insight over guesswork.

 FAQs

-What is the main difference between an assignment transfer and a resale?
+1. What is the main difference between an assignment transfer and a resale?

-How much are the transfer charges usually?
+1. How much are the transfer charges usually?

 GST applies if the property is still under construction and not classified as complete under GST rules.
-Buyers should consult a tax advisor for clarity.

-Can a builder refuse an assignment transfer?
+1. Can a builder refuse an assignment transfer?

-What happens if there is a home loan on the property?
+1. What happens if there is a home loan on the property?